jezzsantos/queryany/samples/ri/README.md

 The Application Layer sits between the Infrastructure layer and the Domain layer.
 It brokers all interactions to the domain layer through DTO objects.
 Never exposing domain entities or their data or their inputs, outside the domain.
 The domain should never have any dependency on any Application or any Infrastructural component - ever!

-## Value Types
+## Value Objects

-Value types represent most of the things in a domain.
+Value objects represent most of the things in a domain.

 They have the property that two instances with the same internal value are in fact equal.
 (As opposed to Entities, which despite their value, are equal if their `Id` is equal).